andrewboring/alarmsync/README.md

 ````

 The *current* symlink should always point to the latest Arch version (newest date).
-The *release* symlink should always point to the current prodction release from Deel Media the RPis should sync with.
+The *release* symlink should always point to the current production release the RPis should sync with.
 The *current* symlink will always be repointed to latest Arch if a new version is found/downloaded.
 The *release* symlink can be updated using this script (see below) or manually using `ln -s`.